-This leaflet has been produced to give you general information about the Acute Assessment Unit.
+This leaflet has been produced to give you general information about the AMU.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What to expect when you arrive

-You will be greeted and assessed by a member of the AMU nursing team.
+You will be greeted and assessed by a member of the AMU triage or a member of the nursing team .

 The initial nursing assessment